jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ### Lab

-Using the virtual machines you installed in the previous chapter, you will now install additional software, themes, desktop environments, and window managers.
+Using the virtual machines you installed in the previous chapter, Fedora 34 and Ubuntu Desktop 20.04, you will now install additional software, themes, desktop environments, and window managers.
 You will combine screenshots of this newly installed software into a single document for submission.

-#### Package based install

-**Deliverable:** Take screenshots of all successful installs of the software listed.
+We will be focusing on package based installs in the first part of the lab.

 #### GNOME 3 Extensions